Soundmoney254/Adventure-Tours-Car-Hire/README.md

 ### License and copyright
- The code is released under the general Public License- GNU You have complete permission to use, modify and contribute to the project.
+The code in this project is licensed under the terms of the General Public License (GPL-3.0).

+You are granted permission to use, modify, and contribute to the project under the conditions outlined in the GPL-3.0 license.

-Copyright  and license notices must be preserved.
+It is important to preserve and include the copyright and license notices in all copies and distributions of the project.

 ## Author
 This project was created by Samuel Mbugua and Rukia Sharif.